 Protein is vital for the formation of keratin, the protein that makes up nails.
 Inadequate protein intake can lead to weakened nail structure, resulting in brittleness and slower growth.
 Including protein rich foods in your diet ensures a sufficient supply of nutrients necessary for healthy nails.
 Thus promoting strength and faster growth.

 If you’re encountering multiple signs, it’s wise to review your diet.
-Think about boosting protein consumption with options like lean meats, fish, eggs, dairy, legumes, nuts, and seeds.
+Think about boosting protein consumption with a protein rich diet including options like lean meats, fish, eggs, dairy, nuts, and seeds.
 Seeking advice from a healthcare provider or dietitian can offer tailored recommendations for improvement.